jht0664/CNN_WR/README.md

 ### CNN network model training

 For the sake of time, I upload my dataset on Google Drive for while.
-In this tutorial, we are going to use datasets at 0.125 concentration with total 2048 particles (e.g. conc0.125_n2048 folder)
+In this tutorial, we are going to use datasets at 0.125 concentration with total 2048 particles.
+Please download 'conc0.125_n2048' folder in the following link of Google Drive.
-Note that folder sizes would be at least from 300 MB to 2.0 GB.
+Note that any folder size would be at least from 300 MB to 2.0 GB.

 https://drive.google.com/drive/folders/12hfoGuFf3DwGLALJ9O-m7221JZTT7ozE?usp=sharing

+Again, from this part, we are going to start N=2048 system unlike previous example N=1024 system. python ../machine/machine33.py -i train -ng 10 -config model.config -o model.h5